stratoxjs/StratoxPilot/README.md

 });

 dispatcher.dispatcher(router, dispatcher.serverParams("fragment"), function(response, statusCode) {
-	// response.controller what the routers above second argument is being fed with. response.controller(response.vars, response.request, response.path, statusCode);
+	// response.controller is equal to what the routers second argumentis being fed with.
+	// You can add Ajax here if you wish to trigger a ajax call. response.controller(response.vars, response.request, response.path, statusCode);
 });
 // URI HASH: dispatcher.serverParams("fragment") // Fragment is HASH without "#" character.